Notes on Randomized Algorithms: Definitions

 holds for all $t$. \end{enumerate}

-Together with this more general definition of a martingale, we will also use the following definition of a \concept{stopping time}.
-Given a filtration $\Set{ℱ_t}$, a random variable $τ$ is a stopping time for $\Set{ℱ_{t}}$ if $τ ∈ ℕ \cup \Set{∞}$ and the event $[τ≤t]$ is $ℱ_{t}$-measurable for all $t∈ℕ$.\footnote{Different authors impose different conditions on the range of $τ$; for example, Mitzenmacher and Upfal~\cite{MitzenmacherU2005} exclude the case $τ = ∞$.
+We will also also need the following definition of a \concept{stopping time}.
+Given a filtration $\Set{ℱ_t}$, a random variable $τ$ is a stopping time for $\Set{ℱ_{t}}$ if $τ ∈ ℕ \cup \Set{∞}$ and the event $[τ≤t]$ is $ℱ_{t}$-measurable for all $t∈ℕ$.\footnote{Different authors impose different conditions on the range of $τ$; for example, Mitzenmacher and Upfal~\cite{MitzenmacherU2017} exclude the case $τ = ∞$.
 We allow $τ = ∞$ to represent the outcome where we never stop.
 This can be handy for modeling processes where this outcome is possible, although in practice we will typically insist that it occurs only with probability zero.} In simple terms, $τ$ is a stopping time if you know at time $t$ whether to stop there or not.

 What we like about martingales is that iterating the martingale property shows that $\Exp{X_t} = \Exp{X_0}$ for all fixed $t$.
 We will show that, under reasonable conditions, the same holds for $X_τ$ when $τ$ is a stopping time.
 (The random variable $X_τ$ is defined in the obvious way, as a random variable that takes on the value of $X_t$ when $τ = t$.)